Apple issues Meltdown fix for Macs running Sierra and El Capitan

 Interestingly, Jann Horn, the Google Project Zero researcher who was one of several to discover Meltdown and Spectre, is referenced three times in this security update.

 First is for the Meltdown fix, which is as expected.
-But he also appears two more times, with two new vulnerabilities, which like the recently reported issues allowed someone to read restricted memory locations.
+But he also appears two more times, with two new vulnerabilities, which, like the recently reported issues, allowed someone to read restricted memory locations.

 CVE-2018-4090 and CVE-2018-4093 have had their spots reserved on MITRE, but no descriptions are available yet.
 There’s no way they’re as serious as Meltdown and Spectre, and their inclusion here may be a coincidence — but similar fixes appear on other Apple platforms (iOS, tvOS), so it at the very least is more than a macOS thing.
 But don’t be surprised if GPZ announces something new soon.